matiasvlevi/esp32-ws-car/README.md

 We can use a `Switch` node to match keys to motor websocket commands

-To prevent spamming our end device with the same commands, we add an if codition checking if the key was repeated for the javascript event data.
+To prevent spamming our end device with the same commands, we add an if codition checking if the key was repeated.

 ![mbot-key](./assets/script-key.png)

-notice that we need to supply the socket reference since these blocks use WebSockets under the hood.
+notice that we need to supply the socket reference since the nodes in this plugin  use WebSockets under the hood.

 <br/>